-The public IP address of servers that are known for sending spam emails, or infected with botnets, or the servers which are acting as the open pages added to the IP blacklist.
+The public IP address of servers that are known for sending spam emails, infected with botnets, or servers that are acting as open pages are added to the IP blacklist.

-With each email that you sent has a domain associated with it, this is called the email sending domain.
+Each email that you send has a domain associated with it; this is called the email sending domain.

 It can be seen from the address, return address, and DKIM signing domain.